RyanBrewer317/arctic-framework-org/content/home.md

 Arctic websites use content-to-HTML compilers that are easy to extend and can helpfully validate content.
 To get a sense of how this works, check out the [quickstart](/guides/quickstart)!
+Arctic uses caching to avoid re-compiling content that hasn't changed, which keeps build times extremely fast.

-You could call it static, or you could call it frozen.
+You could call it static, or you could even call it frozen.
-However, Arctic sites integrate well with your high-performance Gleam [backends](https://github.com/Pevensie), or any others!
+However, Arctic sites integrate well with your high-performance Gleam [backends](https://github.com/Pevensie), or any other backend!
 It's just a way of organizing your client side code, which happens to not always require a server side codebase at all.
 And if you use a Gleam backend, you can reuse Lustre components across the stack!